When Returns Are Not Filed

 To answer the question posed by the title, what happens when returns are not filed is that you get penalties and fines.
 Companies House fines start at £100 and go up to £1500.
 Ultimately your company may have its assets appropriated by court decree, or be struck off.

 Simply put, the state can ultimately instigate court action against the company to retrieve any tax monies it believes it is owed.
-It may also strike uncooperative companies of the national register, if they do not send in their annual returns.
+It may also strike uncooperative companies off the register if they do not send in their annual returns.

 If returns to HMRC are not submitted after a grace period, HMRC may 'determine' what you owe and you will not be able to dispute it.
 You can only change the amount owed by submitting your tax return.